 Once you know your priorities everything goes fine, however, you may need to consider few other careful options to make sure that your startup doesn’t run out of money.
 Here are some of those points:

-This article on when is the best time to raise money for startup can better answer all your questions.
+Technically, fundraising for your startup should never stop, and this article on when is the best time to raise money for startup can better answer all your questions when to pace it up and when to slow it down.

 Act wisely, know all about your startup cash flow and get it balanced by working the above mentioned areas, and your startup should not run out of money!